admirbegovic/Platerecognition/README.md

 This license is free, enables our customers and partners to do everything they need to do with the code, but also provides Cisco the limitations and protections we need in order to keep the policy and process requirements for sample code sharing as lightweight and streamlined as possible.

 # Installation
+Make sure you have python 3 installed on your PC to run the script

 Enter the required information and credentials in the config.py file.

 Scripts are expected to be executed in a trusted environment with proper security settings.

-Make sure to enable MV sense API on the camera and add an MQTT broker
+Make sure that MV sense API is enabled on the camera and add an MQTT broker

-Registration on platerecognizer.com is required with an optional paid subscription.
+Registration on platerecognizer.com is required for the API token (with an optional paid subscription if)